iLiviu/road-to-fire/README.md

 * Works offline.
 * Can optionally be installed as an app (supported by most mobile and some desktop modern browsers).
 * Backup / Restore application data.
+* Import account transactions from a CSV file.

 ## Frequently Asked Questions (FAQ)
 See [FAQ.md](FAQ.md)